kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

   resources under `templates/`.
 In practice Helm applies resources by kind in a well-known order (Namespaces → RBAC → Deployments → …), and CRDs are applied early.
-If CRDs are not yet available when the applier first runs, the Create/Update call fails and the next tick retries automatically.
+If CRDs are not yet available when the applier first runs, the Create/Update call fails and controller-runtime requeues automatically.
 - **CRD deletion on uninstall**: Moving CRDs from the `/crds` directory to `templates/crds/` causes `helm uninstall` to delete the CRDs, triggering cascading deletion of ALL custom resources cluster-wide — every